fsantanna-no/p2p-tml-paper/rita-24/response.md

 > reapply reordered operations, since we cannot guarantee strong consistency
 > [10]."

-We now include references on consensus mechanisms:
+We now include recent references on consensus mechanisms:

 - [2019] "Concurrency: the works of Leslie Lamport"
     - Leslie Lamport, Robert Shostak, and Marshall Pease